mtumilowicz/scrum-notes/README.md

 * designed to maximize transparency of key information

 ### Product Backlog
+* Product Owner responsibility
+    * including content, availability, and ordering
+    * items can be updated at any time by the Product Owner or at the Product Owner’s discretion
-* is used to describe the upcoming work on the product
+* used to describe the upcoming work on the product
 * ordered list of everything that is known to be needed in the product
     * lists all features, functions, requirements, enhancements, and fixes
     * items have the attributes of a description, order, estimate, and value
         * often include test descriptions that will prove its completeness when "Done"
     * higher ordered Product Backlog items are usually clearer
 * single source of requirements for any changes to be made to the product
-* Product Owner is responsible for the Product Backlog
-    * including its content, availability, and ordering
 * is never complete
 * constantly changes
 * refinement
     * items are reviewed and revised
         * act of adding detail, estimates, and order to items
-    * Product Owner and the Development Team collaborate on the details of Product Backlog item
+    * Scrum Team collaborates on the details of Product Backlog item
     * Scrum Team decides how and when refinement is done
     * usually consumes no more than 10% of the capacity of the Development Team
-    * Product Backlog items can be updated at any time by the Product Owner or at the Product Owner’s discretion
-* items that can be "Done" within one Sprint are deemed "Ready" for selection in a Sprint Planning
+* items that can be "Done" within one Sprint are "Ready" for selection in a Sprint Planning
 * Development Team is responsible for all estimates
 * Monitoring Progress Toward Goals
     * Product Owner tracks this total work remaining at least every Sprint Review